sagemathinc/cocalc-doc/source/jupyter.rst

 What's a Jupyter Notebook?
 ==============================

-They're a specific filetype with the ending ``.ipynb``, which records an interactive session with a **Kernel**.
+A Jupyter notebook is a specific filetype with the ending ``.ipynb``, which records an interactive session with a **Kernel**.
 It made up of *cells*, which can either store one or more lines of code or formatted text.
 When you *run* a cell – which evaluates the piece of code in the cell via the active kernel session – you can see its output after the calculation is done.
 This combination of communicating back and forth with a kernel and adding descriptive text makes this form of document very attractive.

-There are many **Kernels** available, where you first have to choose which programming language you want to work with.
+There are many **Kernels** available, which allow you to choose the programming language and environment you want to work.
-A quite popular choice is `Python3`_, but there is also [SageMath]_, and many others.
+A quite popular choice is `Python3`_, but there are also `SageMath`_ and many others.

 .. note::